Eli Apple: Los Angeles Chargers

 On October 15, 2024, Apple was signed to the Los Angeles Chargers practice squad.
 He was promoted to the active roster on November 25.
 On November 27, Apple was placed on injured reserve after he suffered a hamstring injury in the Week 12 matchup against the Baltimore Ravens.
 He was activated on January 10, 2025.

 San Francisco 49ers

 On July 28, 2025, Apple was signed to the San Francisco 49ers.
-He was released by San Francisco on August 7 and signed with the practice squad on August 27.
+He was released by San Francisco on August 7 and was re-signed to the team's practice squad on August 27.

+On January 20, 2026, Apple signed a reserve/futures contract with San Francisco.
+Apple was waived by the 49ers on August 2, but was re-signed by the team on August 12.
+On August 30, 2026, Apple was released as part of final roster cuts before the start of the 2026 season.